 I feel the same way about taking makeup off, the way Marie Kondo feels about mess.
 While taking makeup off at 3am when you’re dead-ass tired is impossible for many, I don’t mind staying up for a few more minutes if it means waking up breakout free.
-But for you, my friends, who pass out on your beds, with your foundation and mascara intact, only to wake-up looking like a panda, here’s what you should do.
+But for you, my friends, who pass out on your beds, with your foundation and mascara intact, only to wake-up looking like a panda—here’s what to do.

 First of all, acknowledge that you f*ed up.
-Sleeping with makeup on is not cool, periodt!
+Sleeping with makeup on is risky.
 Why you ask—your pores get blocked, clogged, suffocated and your skin’s progress is fully oppressed during the one time it’s supposed to be rejuvenating itself—when you’re asleep.

 Loosen things up